 - Work with culturally diverse groups and respect individual differences

 - Apply research skills in a clinical setting

 - Uphold high standards of patient care and professional ethics

 - Advocate for the profession of psychology

-During the first year, interns work in an outpatient behavioral health clinic located inside Geisinger Medical Center (GMC), in the Janet Weis Children's Hospital (directly connected to GMC), in the emergency department at GMC, and in a pediatric primary care clinic in the community.
-Approximately four days per week are spent at GMC, while one day per week is dedicated to the initial experience in integrated care in a community-based Geisinger outpatient clinic, with licensed psychologists in all sites.
+During the internship year, interns work in an outpatient behavioral health clinic located inside Geisinger Medical Center (GMC), in the Janet Weis Children's Hospital (directly connected to GMC), in the emergency department at GMC, and on multi-disciplinary teams.

 Pediatric Psychology Outpatient Clinic